PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 If operating over a flat surface that can be used as a zero height datum, the range finder data can also be used directly by the EKF to estimate height by setting the [EKF2_HGT_MODE](../advanced_config/parameter_reference.md#EKF2_HGT_MODE) parameter to 2.

-#### Range Finder Blockage Detection
+#### Range Finder Obstruction Detection

-When not used as the primary height source, blockage is detected using a kinematic consistency check between the vertical velocity estimate and the numerical derivative of the range finder data.
+The EKF can detect whether the rangefinder path-to-ground is obstructed (perhaps by a payload) using a kinematic consistency check between the vertical velocity estimate and the numerical derivative of the range finder data.
 If the range finder is statistically inconsistent with EKF2, the sensor is rejected for the rest of the flight unless the statistical test passes again for at least 1 second at a vertical speed of 0.5m/s or more.

-Note that the check is only active while the vehicle is hovering as it assumes a static ground height.
+The check is only enabled when the rangefinder is not used as the primary height source, and is only active while the vehicle is not moving horizontally (as it assumes a static ground height).

-In order to obtain a good detection, the range finder noise parameter needs to be tightly tuned using flight data.
+For effective obstruction detection, the range finder noise parameter needs to be tightly tuned using flight data.
-Then, the kinematic consistency gate parameter can be adjusted to obtain the desired fault detection sensitivity.
+The kinematic consistency gate parameter can then be adjusted to obtain the desired fault detection sensitivity.

 Tuning parameters:
 - [EKF2_RNG_NOISE](../advanced_config/parameter_reference.md#EKF2_RNG_NOISE)